Agate Countertops:

 Benefits of Choosing Agate for Your Countertops

 Agate countertops are more than just beautiful; they're incredibly durable.
-Their strength is comparable to granite and quartz, making them suitable for high-use areas.
+Their strength is like granite and quartz.
+This makes them great for busy areas.

 This material resists common kitchen afflictions like heat, scratches, and stains.
 Proper sealing ensures agate remains resilient and long-lasting.